jakartaee/jaf-api/doc/release/README.txt

 LICENSE.txt    : The license covering this software.

-javax.activation.jar : This JAR file contains the classes that
+jakarta.activation.jar : This JAR file contains the classes that
                  make up JavaBeans(tm) Activation Framework.

 demo           : This directory contains some simple *unsupported*